-Dan Alam is an associate in Morrison Foerster’s global Data, Cyber + Privacy Group, based in London.
-He advises multinational companies on complex data, cyber, privacy, and AI matters, with a particular focus on engagements before data protection authorities and related regulators.
-His practice also includes supporting companies with product counselling, security incidents, international data transfers, privacy litigation, M&A, and the development of global compliance programmes.
-Dan is recognised as a key lawyer in The Legal 500 UK for privacy, data protection and cybersecurity (2024 - 2026).
+Dan Alam advises multinational companies on complex data, cyber, privacy, and AI matters, with a particular focus on engagements before data protection authorities and related regulators.
+His practice also includes supporting companies with product counseling, security incidents, international data transfers, privacy litigation, M&A, and the development of global compliance programs.

 Dan regularly advises on multijurisdictional matters across a broad range of sectors, including technology, semiconductors, interactive media, insurance, pharmaceuticals, hospitality, retail, and logistics.

-Dan also has notable experience in workplace and HR privacy matters, including employee monitoring, whistleblowing frameworks, and the collection and use of diversity, equity and inclusion data.
-He has helped multinational organisations design and implement global whistleblowing systems and navigate legal requirements in sensitive people-data contexts.
+Dan also has notable experience in workplace and HR privacy matters, including employee monitoring, whistleblowing frameworks, and the collection and use of diversity, equity, and inclusion data.
+He has helped multinational organizations design and implement global whistleblowing systems and navigate legal requirements in sensitive people-data contexts.

 Examples of Dan’s other experience include:

-Before joining Morrison Foerster, Dan was a Legal Intern at the Irish Data Protection Commission.
+Before joining MoFo, Dan was a Legal Intern at the Irish Data Protection Commission.

-Dan is also active in the firm’s pro bono practice, advising charities and NGOs on matters including social security and statelessness.
+Dan is also active in MoFo’s pro bono practice, advising charities and NGOs on matters including social security and statelessness.
 He was part of the collaboration between Asylum Aid and various law firms that received the Law Society of England and Wales’ “Excellence in Pro Bono” Award in 2021 for work addressing statelessness in the United Kingdom.
-He also serves as chair of MoFo Together, Morrison Foerster London’s ethnic minority affinity group.
+He also serves as chair of MoFo Together, MoFo London’s ethnic minority affinity group.

 Dan is qualified as a solicitor in England and Wales.